-Born in Manchester, Adam studied at Kingston University where he graduated with a first-class Bachelor of Music degree with honours and received the Music Prize for academic excellence.
+In addition to his other work, Adam enjoys regular engagements as an organist and pianist, performing as a collaborative artist and solo performer.
+Adam studied at Kingston University where he graduated with a first-class Bachelor of Music degree with honours, receiving the Music Prize for Academic Excellence, and the Composition Prize.
 In 2014 he completed an MA by Research on an Academic Scholarship, exploring the music of the French composer Olivier Messiaen.